< Back to all blogs

 Those fees can really add up.
 If one driver is delayed, it’s likely that every driver waiting behind them is being delayed, as well.
 While the efficiency of your loading ew will make a big difference here, properly scheduling each dropoff and pickup will also make a big difference.

-The best thing you can do is keep careful track of each pick up or delivery and allow ample time for each one.
-60 minutes for each load is the the minimum, and it’s a good idea to allow two hours for each load, to be safe and give your loading crew enough time between each load to get ready for the next one.
+The best thing you can do is keep careful track of each pickup or delivery and allow ample time for each one.
+60 minutes for each load is the minimum, and it’s a good idea to allow two hours for each live load.
+Be safe and give your loading crew enough time between each load to get ready for the next one.

 Should I Use A Live Load In Trucking?